top of page

 The WHO recommended strategies for reducing drowning include the provision of daycare for preschool children (under 6 years), barriers to access to water, provision of basic swimming skills and water safety training, training bystanders in safe rescue and resuscitation methods, building flood resilience measures and managing flood risks, and setting and enforcing regulations for safe shipping and boating.

-The United Nations (UN) approved the first-ever resolution on global drowning prevention by the UN General Assembly on April 28, 2021, and the inaugural World Drowning Prevention Day, to be held annually on 25th July 5.
+The United Nations (UN) approved the first-ever resolution on global drowning prevention by the UN General Assembly on April 28, 2021, and the inaugural World Drowning Prevention Day, to be held annually on the 25th July.

 Australian Drowning Statistics